 I left to join the world-leading Institute of Cancer Research as Chief Operating Officer in 2015, and it was a privilege to support a community of incredible scientists, and help progress The London Cancer Hub, Centre for Cancer Drug Discovery, and also to be a Governor at the Royal Marsden NHS Trust.

-My decision to return to the BHF in 2020 can be put down to what I call ‘the BHF magic’.
-It is a world class organisation powered by its collective determination to make a real difference.
-The organisation has a fantastic culture, which was truly showcased during the pandemic, combining a huge ‘can-do’ attitude alongside scientific excellence and health expertise.
 Whilst we take heart and circulatory disease seriously, the team loves having fun as we work.
 Some of the times have been tough, some exciting, but it has always been a pleasure to lead a team that has truly risen to meet every challenge.

 My advice would be to do what you love.
 If we’ve learnt one thing from the pandemic it is that life is precious.
-So make choices to do things you are passionate about, that inspire you, that spark your curiosity – and the rest will fall into place.
+Make choices to do things you are passionate about, that inspire you, that spark your curiosity – and the rest will fall into place.
 Energy and passion go hand in hand with excelling in a role.

 Another piece of advice would be that having mentors can be incredibly valuable.
 I have found having people you trust who can really, really challenge you will keep you moving forward and ensure you’re true to yourself.